About the Book

 - Publish Date May 20, 2009

-- Tags Buffalo New York, Great LAkes, President Millard Filmore, President Roosevelt, Edward Durell Stoneresident McKinley, H H Richardson, Forest Lawn, Stanford White, Frederick Law Olmsted, Green and Wicks, E B Green, Frank Lloyd Wright, Louis Sullivan, Rochester New York, Erie Pennsylvania, Western New York, Erie County, Niagara River, Lake Ontario, Ontario.
+- Keywords Buffalo New York, Great LAkes, President Millard Filmore, President Roosevelt, Edward Durell Stoneresident McKinley, H H Richardson, Forest Lawn, Stanford White, Frederick Law Olmsted, Green and Wicks, E B Green, Frank Lloyd Wright, Louis Sullivan, Rochester New York, Erie Pennsylvania, Western New York, Erie County, Niagara River, Lake Ontario, Ontario.
 Lake Erie, Niagara Falls, Historic Architecture, Rust Belt, Great Lakes, New York State, Buffalo, City, Urbanism, Detroit, Yamasaki, Olmstead, History, Renovation, Pennsylvania, Ohio, Rochester, Toledo, Canada, Toronto, Cleveland, Preservation, Heritage, Cities, Buildings, Photography, Architecture

 David A. Steele, AIA, was raised and educated through graduate school in Buffalo, New York, where he received his master of architecture degree from the State University of New York at Buffalo.
 He has practiced architecture professionally for more than 25 years in Boston and Chicago, earning multiple awards for his work from the American Institute of Architects, the Congress for the New Urbanism, the Association of Licensed Architects, and the Chicago Architecture Foundation.
 He has completed a wide range of projects from high-end interiors to major urban infrastructure.
 In 2003, David served as president of the Chicago Architectural Club and as editor of The Chicago Architectural Journal 10 in 2002.
 His work has been recognized in professional journals and books, including Interior Design magazine, Millennium Park: Creating a Chicago Landmark (2006), Powell/Kleinschmidt - Interior Architecture (2001), among others.
 He has lectured to the Structural Engineers Association of Illinoi